-Note that the container performs additional work when the underlying EJB is created and removed, as defined in Section 6.11, "Lifecycle of EJBs"
+Note that the container performs additional work when the underlying EJB is created and removed, as defined in Section 5.4, "Dependency injection"

-6.7.
+7.4.
 Lifecycle of producer methods

 Any Java object may be returned by a producer method.
 It is not required that the returned object be an instance of another bean.
 However, if the returned object is not an instance of another bean, the container will provide none of the following capabilities: